commercetools-demo/demotools/README.md

 # Linking locally

-If developing locally, do 'yarn link' in this directory, then 'yarn link demotools' in the dependent folder.
+If developing locally, do 'yarn link' in this directory, then 'yarn link @cboyke/demotools' in the dependent folder.

+### Notes

+This module uses version 2.x of node-fetch, as version 3.x is ESM-only.